noglass/pokemmo-enCounter/README.md

 This script works a bit differently than the existing ones, the main difference is that this does not use any sort of screen capturing to count the encounters!
 Instead, this lets you configure what key you have set to activate Sweet Scent and how many Pokemon are in each horde (you can set this to 1 for single shunting).

-There are also manual increment, decrement, horde increment, horde decrement, and undo buttons (and keybinds) for fine tuning.
+There are also manual increment, decrement, horde increment (sweet scent), horde decrement, and undo buttons (and keybinds) for fine tuning.

 You can undo your last 50 actions.
 This includes resetting.